Retrieval Pipeline¶

 Catalog Embedding¶

-Software tools are pre-embedded during indexing:
+Software tools are pre-embedded at startup (unless EMBED_CATALOG_ON_START=0):

 Index structure: